openredact/openredact-app/README.md

 ## Description

-This repository is the home to the OpenRedact app, a webapp for semi-automatical anonymization of German language documents.
+This repository is the home to the OpenRedact app, a webapp for semi-automatic anonymization of German language documents.
 [OpenRedact](https://openredact.org) is a [Prototype Fund](https://prototypefund.de) project, funded by the [Federal Ministry of Education and Research](https://www.bmbf.de).
 A detailed description of the project and prototype can be seen [here](https://openredact.org/prototypefund).